-Make sure to sample lots of tasty Greek olive oil, the lifeline of the Greek cuisine, cured meats, handmade sausages and Greek cheeses; possibly at Karamanlidika by Fanis (1 Sokratous & Evripidou, Athens tel: 210 325 4184) or ERGON (26 Mitropoleos, Syntagma Tel: 210 3315547).
+Make sure to sample lots of tasty Greek olive oil, the lifeline of the Greek cuisine, cured meats, handmade sausages and Greek cheeses; possibly at Karamanlidika tou Fani (1 Sokratous & Evripidou, Athens tel: 210 325 4184 or at his new store/restaurant in Ermou Street), at the AGORA or food hall/deli/restaurant of the ERGON HOUSE (26 Mitropoleos, Syntagma Tel: 210 3315547).

 Stop to enjoy a Greek Souvlaki and/or a typical Gyros sandwich at Agia Irini Square (also known for it's Nightlife - with many hip bars) or in one of the many places in Monastiraki.

 For those who like it sweet, irresistible Loukoumades or Honey Puffs/Fritters are a must at either visit the Krinos Coffee House, a short distance from the Central Market for traditional Loukoumades but if you want to taste either traditional or a variety of what I